craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 	Rowenna Green is a halfling scientist, VIP, primary escort objective.
 	Looks like some large beast-man is in charge on the cargo ships.

 While travelling, we notice a triplet of river-beasts leaving the river about 60ft upriver after (MAYBE) eating a person?
-We travelled a while longer before stopping to make camp for our first expedition area.
+(Spencer found an ancient symbol of Teok in the water) We travelled a while longer before stopping to make camp for our first expedition area.

 As we've travelled into the Jungle, we notice a group of human people with handcrafted bone garments, crude wooden bows and spears.
 Bout 10 minutes later, we find a half-wall and three house buildings.

 	1. Currently unoccupied, abandondoned for a while.
 Stairs lead down on the backside of the house.
 Next to a wooden chest, banded and locked in Iron.
 Downstairs is a stone room, cracked, completely empty other than 3 skeletons.
+	2. Similarly unoccupied and abandoned.
+Found another ancient symbol of Teok in the Kitchen.
+	3. Apparently a recent struggle occured here - furnishing makes evidence for a scuffle between a few folks.
+Downstairs, there are a bunch of skeletons about the floor, one has a rusted shortsword.